Little known tips to better group and corporate health insurance implementation

 One of the hardest aspects of successfully implementing a health insurance plan is the actual management of it once you have launched it.
 You will have employees coming up to you with questions about how to submit claims, what their coverage limits are, if there are any other options, etc. While this is certainly manageable with a smaller group plan, those with a larger employee base will likely be inundated with questions and requests, so much so that managing the plan can become inefficient.

-Luckily, the insurance industry has been steadily modernizing with many insurers having dedicated online portals for plans.
+Luckily, the insurance industry has been steadily modernizing and many insurers now have dedicated online portals for plans.
 These portals are often tailored to your company and provide useful information such as plan benefits, claims procedures, important documents, FAQs, and more.
 Some plans even offer mobile apps and 24/7 support.

-Pacific Prime also offers customized portals for group medical plans.
-Our portals are designed with the user in mind and offer plan information, support and more that your employees can access.
-Beyond that, we also offer ongoing plan support with the ability to renew plans through us, or contact our sales team to learn more about the plans we offer.
+Pacific Prime Hong Kong also offers customized portals for group medical plans.
+Our portals are designed with the user in mind and offer plan information, support, and more.
+Beyond that, we also offer an array of plans and ongoing plan support with the ability to renew plans through us.

-If you are looking to implement a new group medical insurance plan in your company, please contact us today to learn how we can help.
+If you are looking to implement a new group medical insurance plan in your company, contact us today for impartial advice or a free plan comparison.
+You can also read through our blog for informative articles covering topics such as 5 mistakes to avoid when purchasing group health insurance and more.